 Definition of FIGS and EFIGS markets

 In the translation and localization industry, FIGS is the acronym that stands for French, Italian, German, and European Spanish, considered the “Big 4”.
-Sometimes, English is added to the list, so they become EFIGS.
+Sometimes, experts add English to the list, so they become EFIGS.

 English is considered the lingua franca in the gaming industry, and it opens the doors to the US, UK, Australian, Canadian, and New Zeeland markets.
 But as many games are developed directly in English, we’ll focus in this post only on the non-English speaking markets.